dotnet/sdk/src/VirtualMonoRepo/README.template.md

 What this means:
 - **Monolithic** - a join of multiple repositories that make up the whole product, such as [dotnet/runtime](https://github.com/dotnet/runtime) or [dotnet/sdk](https://github.com/dotnet/sdk).
 - **Virtual** - a mirror (not replacement) of product repos where sources from those repositories are synchronized into.
-- **Experimental** - not to be depended on as we reserve the right to delete the current instance and create a new, different one in its stead.
-See [Limitations](#limitations).

 In the VMR, you can find:
 - source files of [each product repository](#list-of-components) which are mirrored inside of their respective directories under [`src/`](https://github.com/dotnet/dotnet/tree/main/src),